 - Provide suggestions to staff and the Board on how to better engage Contra Costa County residents and businesses on sustainability issues and implementation of the Climate Action Plan.

-The Sustainability Commission meets every other month on the fourth Monday, 5-7 p.m., except in December.
-Meetings are held at 30 Muir Road, Martinez, unless otherwise noted in the agenda, which is posted online a few days before the meeting.
-The 2020 meeting dates are:
+The Sustainability Commission meets every other month on the fourth Monday, 5-7 p.m. (the December meeting is earlier in the month).
+Meetings are held online for now.
+Agendas are posted online a few days before the meeting.

 To sign up for Sustainability Commission email or SMS alerts, please visit the County’s Notify Me page.
 You will need to log in and go the Sustainability Commission, located under Agenda Center.